top of page

 Level 1 available dates are:

-11th to 12th June 2024
+11th and 12th June 2025

-Contact us for further dates
+Contact us for new course dates

 Previous Clients: